VargaDot/Spam-Script/README.md

 Download either the script (AHK) or the executable (found in releases) and double click to run.
 Press F3 (configurable, [line 10] to toggle.

 ### Dependencies
 Requires AutoHotkey and a brain
-None, if you run the executable file (found in releases)